Presidential Dollars Collection The Presidential Dollar Designs

 - leading the nation through the Great Depression and WWII until his death in 1945, FDR was the only president to serve more than two terms.

-- helped rebuild Europe after WWII with his Truman doctrine and later the Marshall Plan, and signed the North Atlantic Treaty that created NATO.
+- helped rebuild Europe after WWII with his Truman Doctrine and the Marshall Plan, and signed the North Atlantic Treaty that created NATO.

 - John F. Kennedy (1961-1963)